-- 11.1 The Board has formally identified, clarified and documented its collective roles and responsibilities and the key roles, responsibilities and performance standards for each member. - 11.2 The Board will conduct an annual performance assessment of its collective performance.
+- 11.1 The Board has formally identify, clarify and document its collective roles and responsibilities and the key roles, responsibilities and performance standards for each member. - 11.2 The Board should conduct an annual performance assessment of its collective performance.
 The assessment will be used to identify key objectives and improvements for the effective functioning of the Board.